arunthampi/relax/README.md

 If you are a Rails app however, there is a nifty [Ruby client](https://github.com/zerobotlabs/relax-rb) for you to use.

+You can also download pre-built binaries [here](#installation).

-**No knowledge of Go is required to run Relax**.
-In fact, if you are a Heroku user, you can deploy Relax right away with one click.
+If you are a Heroku user, you can deploy Relax right away with one click.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-You can also download pre-built binaries [here](#installation).

 **Known Issue:** When deploying using the "Deploy with Heroku" button, Heroku's Free Redis server takes a while to boot up, so your Relax